 Think about it:

-- If you whip out a coping skill in order to relax every time you feel anxious, you’re telling your brain anxiety is dangerous and I can’t handle it.
+- If you whip out a coping skill in order to relax every time you feel anxious, you’re telling your brain anxiety is dangerous and you can’t handle having it.

-- This means that your mind is going to be even more sensitive to and on the lookout for anxiety in the future, and therefore your odds of even relatively small things making your anxiety go up.
+- This means that your mind is going to be even more sensitive to and on the lookout for anxiety in the future, and therefore your odds of even relatively small things making you anxious go up.

 - What’s more, as soon as you do start to feel anxious, your tendency to worry and avoid is going to be stronger, which means you send an even stronger signal to your brain that anxiety is bad and dangerous.

 - And all the while, your levels of anxiety go up and up and up.

 It’s a vicious cycle: The more you try and cope with your anxiety, the more your brain learns to fear anxiety itself.

 The alternative is to learn to accept your anxiety.

 The only way to genuinely lower your anxiety long-term is to teach your brain that anxiety is perfectly safe no matter how uncomfortable it is.

 And how do you do that?
 By approaching your anxiety rather than avoiding it or trying to make it go away.